k21971/EvilHack/doc/evilhack-changelog.md

 - Ammo created by the Ranger quest artifact is fully identified
 - Hobbit rangers start with a crossbow instead of a bow, quest artifact is the Crossbow of Carl
+- Fix: object property from wearing a t-shirt persisted if the t-shirt was destoryed or fell off when polymorphing